-The ESC does not propose to include avoided costs associated with transmission network capacity for reasons that are similar to above discussion on distribution network value.
-In addition the ESC is not aware of any specific pass-through arrangements for avoided transmission network costs via network use of system charges to retailers for customers who are small embedded generators.
+Distributed generation exports are not carried on the transmission network.
+In principle, the use of the transmission network is avoided for that electricity, and this could give rise to an avoided cost.
+However, we are unaware of any avoided costs of this kind having been established.
+In addition, the Commission is not aware of any specific pass-through arrangements for avoided transmission network costs via network use of system charges to retailers for customers who are small embedded generators.
 Again, the previous reviews summarised in Table 4.1 have all excluded network value as an avoided cost.
+For these reasons, the Commission does not propose to include avoided costs for transmission network capacity in the minimum FiT.